Chives, Allium schoenoprasum: “Windowsill Herb”

 - Full to partial sun.

-- Once established, adapts to moist or dry conditions.
+- Once established, chives adapt to moist or dry conditions.

-- Does wonderfully outdoors or in containers; divide established plants once they re-appear in the spring.
+- Chives grow wonderfully outdoors or in containers; divide established plants after they re-appear in the spring.

 Plant in clumps throughout your vegetable or flower bed.
 You can distribute some in a windowsill planter, too, as chives grow well in partial shade and in containers.